Arronk/My-Coding-Journey/LogR2.md

 Chapter 5 was all about tuples, dicts and lists.
 A couple of these data structures were familiar to me already but I'm looking forward to the exercises and psets for week 3 so I can get a bit of practice in too.

+## Day 55: 11.09.2018

+### Progress: Had some fun setting up an automated stock update email script using python and gmail

+Following a great little instructional article I found on Medium tonight to set up an automated email that shows all the stocks I am tracking using the IEX API.
+This is really aligned with my long term goal of setting up my own finance site so i'm really excited to learn some basic skills settting this up.